OxfordSemantic/AdvancedWorkshop/3_2-ComplexCalculations/3_2-ComplexCalculations.md

 ## 👏 &nbsp; Bonus exercise

-Write some rules that calculate the
+Write some rules that use `EXP` to rank the exponential popularity of tags, normalising the distribution around the most popular tag.

 Write a query [in the console](http://localhost:12110/console/datastores/sparql?datastore=default) to validate you work.